buggcatcher/bash/README.md

 pokeget
 To split output into columns in a terminal, there are a few useful methods and tools depending on your operating system.

+    column:
-    The column command (Linux): This command is a powerful way to format text data into columns.
+    This command is a powerful way to format text data into columns.
     You can use delimiters (like spaces or commas) to structure your text output.
     For example, running column -s, -t filename.csv will align the contents of a CSV file into cleanly separated columns.
-You can customize headers, align columns, or truncate long data using options like -N for column names or -T for truncation​(Mike F Robbins
+    You can customize headers, align columns, or truncate long data using options like -N for column names or -T for truncation​(Mike F Robbins)​(Putorius).

-    )​(Putorius
-    ).
+    awk:

-    Using awk and printf (Unix/Linux): If you need more control, awk combined with printf allows for formatted outputs with specific column widths.
+    If you need more control, awk combined with printf allows for formatted outputs with specific column widths.
     For example, awk '{ printf "%-10s %-10s\n", $1, $2 }' file.txt will print the first two columns of a file, adjusting their widths to 10 characters.